STORIES

 Congratulations!

-February 26th 2022 marks the 50th anniversary of the incorporation of National Public Radio.
+February 26th 2022 marked the 50th anniversary of the incorporation of National Public Radio.
 In 1971 there were 88 member stations and a total staff of 65; now the total staff is 862 with 390 in news and 17 overseas bureaus and 1008 member and affiliated stations.
 The total weekly audience for NPR stations is 37 million; 27 million for NPR programs.
 Nearly 100 Million use NPR content from some platform in a month.
 NPR is the leading publisher of podcasts and reaches 22.7 million a month in podcasts.

 Bill Siemering